Ant-Man (Scott Lang): Death and return

-Afterwards, Scott joins the new Defenders team composed of Doctor Strange, Silver Surfer, Namor, Red She-Hulk, Iron Fist, and Black Cat.
-Eventually, he became the second Future Foundation's leader replacing Reed Richards when the Fantastic Four went on a time travel trip.
-Still suffering from his daughter's death, he decided to aim all the Foundation's resources towards making Doctor Doom pay for his crime; in the meantime he engaged in a romantic relationship with Darla Deering, aka Ms. Thing.
-It is to Darla that Scott confessed that he killed a fellow inmate while in prison.
+An alternate universe version of Lang joins the new Defenders team composed of Doctor Strange, Silver Surfer, Namor, Red She-Hulk, Iron Fist, and Black Cat.
+The main universe Lang becomes the Future Foundation's leader, replacing Reed Richards while the Fantastic Four go on a time travel trip.
+Still suffering from Cassie's death, Lang focuses the Foundation's resources on making Doctor Doom pay for his crimes.